mattermost/docs/source/administration/mmctl-cli-tool.rst

 Use this option on Linux, macOS, and Windows if you have a go environment configured.

-To add the project in your `$GOPATH` run the following command as admin user:
+To add the project in your `$GOPATH` run the following command:

 .. code-block:: sh